 Broad beans are a superb vegetable for modest-sized plots, producing high yields from a comparatively small area of your garden.
 Best eaten freshly picked, home-grown crops have a far superior flavour to those found in supermarkets.

-Broad beans are cheap and easy to grow from seeds.
-Or, you can purchase broad bean plants if you prefer.
+Broad beans are cheap and easy to grow from seeds, or you can purchase broad bean plants if you prefer.
 The perfect vegetable for beginners or children to grow, they're happy in the ground, raised beds or pots.
 Find our top tips on when and how to grow broad beans at home.
+For all our varieties, browse both our pea and bean seeds and pea and bean plants categories.

 There are many broad bean varieties from which to choose, including some that hold an RHS Award of Garden Merit.
 Here are a few of our favourites that you might like to try: